zeeshan-git-repo/java-star-patterns/README.md

 # java-star-patterns
-Java star patterns — a playground for loops, logic, and creativity.
+Java star patterns — a playground for demonstrating loops, logic, and creativity.